aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/pages/documentation.rst

 Documentation
 =============

-The best thing you can do for future self is to write both tests and documentation about your project.
+The best thing you can do for future self and fellow contributors is to write both tests and documentation about your project.
 This section explains how to structure and organize documentation in your project.

 Structure
 ---------

-We use the next structure:
+We use the following structure:

    - **pages/** -
-     the directory for all `*.rst` files about the boilerplate.
+     The directory for all `*.rst` files about the boilerplate.
    - **project/** -
-     this directory is for `*.rst` files associated with your project (this can include auto-generated docs, business logic, etc.)
+     This directory is for `*.rst` files associated with your project (this can include auto-generated docs, business logic, etc.)

 All new files should be added to *index.rst*.